Bill Rowley: Career

 Rowley was born in Hanley and started his professional career playing in Stoke's reserve team as a forward in August 1883.
 He switched to goalkeeping and joined local rivals Burslem Port Vale in April 1884.

 Burslem Port Vale

-Immediately establishing himself as the first-choice goalkeeper, he played 66 games in his two-and-half years with the club.
-He even scored a goal, being one of the scorers in a 12–0 route of Ironbridge in the final of the 1885 Burslem Challenge Cup.
+Immediately establishing himself as the first-choice goalkeeper, he played 66 games in his two-and-a-half years with the club.
+He even scored a goal, being one of the scorers in a 12–0 rout of Ironbridge in the final of the 1885 Burslem Challenge Cup.
 He was called up to the England national team for the match against Ireland in 1886, to act as William Rose's reserve.

 He broke a rib in a 3–1 friendly defeat at Stoke on 1 May 1886, and as a result, Vale successfully sued Stoke in county court, forcing Stoke to pay £20 to charity.
 Nevertheless, he signed with Stoke in early 1887.
 This move came after he signed a contract to play exclusively for the Vale and, despite the case being upheld in a Burslem court, Vale allowed him to leave for Stoke in December 1886.